 Yesterday, in Part I of this analysis we included a chart showing our best estimate of the international, domestic, and total cargo traffic (including mail and both scheduled and charter freight) flown by the top fifty carrier groups worldwide.
 But why do we call it our “best estimate,” and how is our best estimate different from someone else’s “Top 50” list?
-We repeat the chart at the bottom of today’s post, but here is the story behind it:
+You can read Part I here, and we repeat the chart at the bottom of today’s post, but here is the story behind it:

 First, there is no single source for complete and accurate cargo traffic data.
 Different sources will often report different totals for the same carrier, and carriers do not always report their traffic the same way.
 Our main sources were reports compiled and issued by IATA and the US Department of Transportation, as well as statistics published by the carriers themselves.